Pratik-D-Bandre/PPL_Assignments/README.md

-This Repository Contains All PPL Assignments.
+This Repository Contains all PPL assignments.